hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

 ## Remark

-The purpose of this hands-on is not to teach the optimal way of summing together the elements of a vector.
+The purpose of this hands-on is not to learn the optimal way of summing together the elements of a vector.
 It is simply meant illustrate how shared memory and multiple CUDA kernels are used.